 DISCLAIMER: THIS ARTICLE DOES NOT PROVIDE MEDICAL ADVICE

-The benefits of mountain running
+The benefits of running at high altitude

 When you return to lower altitude or sea level, your body keeps those extra blood cells, giving your performance a natural “boost.”